MaviLabArt/BoltCanvas/README.md

   The checkout page shows a QR and tracks the invoice until it is paid or expires.

 - **On-chain**
-  - **BTCPay Server:** creates a native on-chain invoice (BIP21) and tracks mempool → confirmation directly in BTCPay.
+  - **BTCPay Server (`ONCHAIN_PROVIDER=btcpay`):** creates a native on-chain invoice (BIP21) and tracks mempool → confirmation directly in BTCPay.
+You receive coins directly on-chain in your BTCPay wallet.
+  - **XPUB (`ONCHAIN_PROVIDER=xpub`):** derives fresh on-chain addresses from your XPUB/YPUB/VPUB/ZPUB and watches them via an Esplora API (mempool.space by default).
+Coins go straight to your wallet; the shop marks the order paid when the tx hits mempool / confirms.
-  - **Blink/LND/NWC:** uses Boltz “Submarine swaps” to turn the Lightning invoice into a one-time Bitcoin address/amount.
-Boltz pays your Lightning invoice once the on-chain tx confirms.
+  - **Boltz (`ONCHAIN_PROVIDER=boltz`, default):** uses Boltz “Submarine swaps” to turn the Lightning invoice into a one-time Bitcoin address/amount.
+Boltz pays your Lightning invoice once the on-chain tx confirms, so you still receive Lightning.

 From the buyer’s point of view: Lightning is instant; on-chain shows a mempool/confirmation progress and then the same receipt.